Core Workflow#

 #------------------------------------------------------------------------------

 log_info "Pipeline completed successfully.
-Reports are available in $REPORTS_DIR and region-specific subdirectories"
+Results are available in $MAIN_OUTPUT"

 # Calculate and report duration